-Contributing through our research on governance, carbon disclosure,

-Developing students' knowledge of governance in our modules,
+- Contributing through our research on governance, carbon disclosure, advertising regulation - → Developing students' knowledge of governance in our modules, e.g. Corporate Governance

-Contributing through a range of local, regional, national and international

-Accreditation partnerships with ACCA, ICAS, CIMA, ICAEW, ICAI, AIA, and
+- Contributing through our partnership and support of Enactus - Contributing through a range of local, regional, national and international partnerships and collaborations for research, teaching and impact activities - → Partnerships with PRME and RRBM - Accreditation partnerships with ACCA, ICAS, CIMA, ICAEW, ICAI, AIA, and Chartered Bankers Institute, CMI.